-While the Koka area may be off the usual tourist trail, it offers surprises for ninja fans, architecture and art geeks and pottery lovers.
+While Koka may be off the usual tourist trail, it offers surprises for ninja fans, architecture and art geeks and pottery lovers.

-If you're coming from Kyoto, take the JR Tokaido line to Kusatsu, and then the Kusatsu Line to the Koka area.
+If you're coming from Kyoto, take the JR Tokaido line to Kusatsu, and then the Kusatsu Line to Koka.
 From Tokyo, take the shinkansen heading for Shin-Osaka and transfer at Maibara and then again at Kusatsu.

 The Koka region became famous in the 15th century for its clans of shinobi ("sneaky") fighters.
 Training in the rugged hills, they lived outside the samurai code of honor.
 These spies and mercenaries became more commonly known as ninja and acquired a mythical place in popular culture.

-Today, Koka retains an original Ninja House where a family of ninja lived and is also home to another ninja attractionーthe Ninja Village .
-Both spots offer your kids (okay, well, you too) a chance to learn how the ninja trained.
+Today, Koka retains an original ninja house where a family of ninja lived and is also home to another ninja attractionーthe Koka Ninja Village .
+Both spots offer a chance to learn how the ninja trained.
 You can even try your hand at some of the tricks of the trade.

 The Miho Museum was designed by Chinese-American architect I.M.
 Pei and bears many of his signature design elements.
 The museum, which is literally cut out of a mountainside, houses the private art collection of one of Japan's wealthiest women and the founder of a religious organization that emphasizes the appreciation of beauty.
 Pei himself called it Shangri-La, a heaven on earth among nature.
 Fans of Western classical art or treasures from the Middle East and the Silk Road will find the museum of particular interest.

 Centuries of clay

 Any visitor to Japan will notice the extreme variety and quality of Japanese pottery and ceramics.
 The Shigaraki area has been recognized for centuries as one of Japan's six great pottery regions, and The Shigaraki Ceramic Cultural Park is its modern epicenter.